-SHORT DESCRIPTION For spinal cord injury clinics, this technology creates a dynamic treadmill environment that applies adjustable lateral force fields to improve dynamic balance during gait training.
+SHORT DESCRIPTION This technology creates a dynamic treadmill environment that applies adjustable lateral forces to improve dynamic balance during walking.

 * Principal Investigator